vusec/TIFF/README.md

 ## Running Fuzzer ##

 * python runfuzzer.py -s "<path_to_uniq_binary> %s" -i datatemp/uniq/ -w idafiles/uniq.pkl -n idafiles/uniq.names -l 1 -o "0x0000000000000000"

+## Further information ##
+1. Check out README-dataSet.md to know more about the dataset used in evaluating TIFF and setting of configuration parameters.
+2. Check out (historic) wikiHOWTO.md to know more information about various parameters that have some impact on the fuzzer's performance.